TimMonko/urssi-docs/docs/advanced_markdown.md

 ## Emojis :cat:

-Emojis can bcan be added with the mkdocs markdown extension `pymdownx.emoji`.
+Emojis can can be added with the mkdocs markdown extension `pymdownx.emoji`.
 To use it, add the following to your `mkdocs.yml`:

 ```yaml
 markdown_extensions: